fxstein/todo/docs/analysis/COMPARISON_WITH_ASCII_GUARD.md

-It is required to track tasks and subtasks using todo.ai and not via built in TODO tools TODO.md and .todo.ai/ must always be committed together Always ask for user confirmation before archiving completed tasks using todo.ai NEVER modify TODO.md direclty using sed or similar - ALWAYS use todo.ai to manipulate it.
+It is required to track tasks and subtasks using todo.ai and not via built in TODO tools TODO.md and .todo.ai/ must always be committed together Always ask for user confirmation before archiving completed tasks using todo.ai NEVER modify TODO.md directly using sed or similar - ALWAYS use todo.ai to manipulate it.
 ```

 **ascii-guard version:**